raycast/extensions/extensions/twenty/README.md

   </tr>
 </table>

 if you are selfhost user navigate to `<self-host-url>/settings/developers`, once you have your key, go to Raycast Command Settings to provide your `selfhost api url` and `API key`.
-If you don't provide selfhost url, Integration will assume [https://api.twenty.com](https://api.twenty.com) as your instance.
+If you don't provide selfhost url, extension will assume [https://api.twenty.com](https://api.twenty.com) as your instance.

 <table>
   <tr>